 - But we also saw the light and knew that by Thursday we would be in the clear.

 - So, it's still not in the clear, by any stretch of the imagination.

-out of a clear sky
+out of a (or the) clear blue sky

-- As a complete surprise: his moods blew up suddenly out of a clear skyMore example sentences
+- As a complete surprise: his moods blew up suddenly out of a clear blue skyMore example sentences

 - Aware that such social tornadoes can twist towards them out of a clear sky, governments have learned to be cautious.